Exionot/Arcane-Bound/Arcane-Bound/Worlds Collide/07 Lore/00 Narratives/01 Main Story/Mint Evergreen/Narrative - Her house.md

 ---

-*Aura leads Mint into a building complex instead of the streets.*
+*Mint follows Aura into a building complex.*

 **Mint:** Where are we going?
 **Aura:** We're going to where I live.